Banna-ji: Present situation

 The 40,000 square meter precincts of the temple gained protection as a National Historic Site in March 1922, and the main hall was designated as an Important Cultural Property of Japan in 1950.
 The temple still retains many remnants of its origins as a fortified samurai residence, including moats and earthen ramparts, along with four fortified gates, which date to the 1500s.
 These features led the temple to be included as one of Japan's Top 100 Castles in 2006 by the Japan Castle Foundation.
 The status of the main hall was raised to that of a National Treasure in 2013.

 Cultural Properties

 Banna-ji Hondō (National Treasure)

 The main hall of Banna-ji was originally constructed in 1234 by Ashikaga Yoshiuji.
 This structure burned down after being struck by lightning, and was rebuilt in 1299 by Ashikaga Sadauji, the father of the famous Ashikaga Takauji, founder of the Muromachi shogunate.
 It is a 5 x 5 bay hall with a irimoya style roof.
-Although the temple itself is a esoteric Buddhist temple, many of the architectural features of this building are based on the styles of Japanese Zen.
+Although the temple itself is an esoteric Buddhist temple, many of the architectural features of this building are based on the styles of Japanese Zen.
 The building was extensively remodeled around 1407 to 1432.
 It was designated an Important Cultural Property in 1908, and upgraded to a National Treasure in 2013.